ok so hey Mr. Schick,

 - no previous national government experiment

-Iran - Theocratic Republic - Supreme Leader Ali Hoseini-Khamenei - born in 1954 with a physician father and social worker mother
+Iran - Theocratic Republic - Supreme Leader Ali Hoseini-Khamenei

 - (SL) was Iran's president before - was imprisoned multiple times in 1975